 If you want to know more about 5G itself, including all the details on the network rollouts, check out our main 5G feature - otherwise, let's see who's talked about launching 5G phones so far.

 By the way, this feature is just for 2019 phones at the moment - we think the iPhone XII (iPhone 12) in 2020 will be Apple's first 5G phone.
-In a surprise announcement, Apple has now linked up with Qualcomm to use its 5G modem in the device.
+In a surprise announcement, Apple has now linked up with Qualcomm to use its 5G modem in its first 5G handset.
 On the same day and in a clearly coordinated move, alternative supplier Intel announced it wouldn't produce 5G smartphone modems after all.
 Indeed, Apple has now bought Intel's modem division with a view to producing its own 5G modem in the future.

 Nokia has also now announced that it is going to use Qualcomm 5G chips in a future smartphone - we might get to see this during 2019 but it's more likely it will be at next year's Mobile World Congress event in February.

 The new kid on the block is Samsung's A90 5G which has a 6.7-inch display like the S10 5G below but comes in at a significantly cheaper price point than the other options Samsung is offering below.

 The Galaxy S10 5G, introduced earlier this year, is available from EE, O2, Three and Vodafone in the UK and AT&T (business-only), Verizon, T-Mobile and Sprint in the US.
 It's a large, 6.7-inch handset with all the hallmarks you'd expect from a Samsung S Series handset.

 There's also the Note 10+ 5G available from Three, Vodafone, EE and O2 in the UK and Verizon in the US.
 This new, even larger device comes complete with the familiar S-Pen stylus.
 It also looks smarter than the S10 equivalent, making it an obvious 5G champ.